dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 --------------------------

-When looking across those that have expressed interest or discussed a need for launching multiple domains at host boot, the hyperlaunch approach is to provide the means to start nearly any combination of domains.
+When looking across those that have expressed interest or discussed a need for launching multiple domains at host boot, the Hyperlaunch approach is to provide the means to start nearly any combination of domains.
 Below is an enumerated selection of common boot configurations for reference in the following section.